9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-15/lesson.md

 ![twenty-two](./images/slide-22.png)

 <iconp type='question'>What colors should come next to complete the pattern?</iconp>
-<iconp type='question'>Where does the repeating sequence begin and where does it end?</iconp>
+<iconp type='question'>Where does the core of the pattern begin and where does it end?</iconp>

 ## 4. Elaborate: Independent Practice (13 min)
 - [ ] **Explain** how to complete the patterns worksheet with problem number 1.
->> “In each of the problems on the worksheet we are going to (1) complete the pattern and (2) circle the repeating sequence.
+>> “In each of the problems on the worksheet we are going to (1) complete the pattern and (2) circle the core.
 Problem number 1 shows the pattern blue, red, blue, red.”

 <iconp type='question'>What colors should the next two circles be?</iconp>

 - [ ] **Demonstrate** how to complete the patterns worksheet.
->> “Since the next two colors should be blue and red, I will color them in with my color pencils and circle the repeating sequence.”
+>> “Since the next two colors should be blue and red, I will color them in with my color pencils and circle the core.”

-<iconp type='question'>Where does the repeating sequence begin and where does it end?</iconp>
+<iconp type='question'>Where does the core begin and where does it end?</iconp>

 - [ ] **Independent Practice:** Students complete the patterns worksheet.
 - [ ] **Monitor** the room for students in need of additional assistance.